Coraliuky/PaddleDetection/configs/solov2/README.md

 ## Introduction

 SOLOv2 (Segmenting Objects by Locations) is a fast instance segmentation framework with strong performance.
-We reproduced the model of the paper, and improved and optimized the accuracy and speed of the SOLOv2.
+We have reproduced the model in the paper, and optimized the accuracy and speed of the SOLOv2.

 **Highlights:**

-- Training Time: The training time of the model of `solov2_r50_fpn_1x` on Tesla v100 with 8 GPU is only 10 hours.
+- Training Time: The training of the model of `solov2_r50_fpn_1x` on Tesla v100 with 8 GPUs takes only 10 hours.

 ## Model Zoo